bergkvist/prosjektoppgave/report/report.md

 | Price          | Open-source/free

-### The choice: THREE.js
+## The choice: THREE.js
 Based on the selection criteria - it is clear that THREE.js scores highest on all counts, and will therefore be the tool of choice for this project.

-### ----
-Accessibility in this case is superior. (https://threejs.org/docs/#manual/en/introduction/Browser-support) This could work in Internet Explorer 11, Microsoft Edge, Google Chrome, Firefox, Opera, Safari, as well as modern mobile browsers.

-This is likely the alternative which has the biggest challenges when it comes to performance - as JavaScript is an interpreted language.
-OpenGL Shading Language (GLSL) allows for writing code that is compiled on the gpu.
-In theory, having most of the work-intensive code written here could help deal with performance issues.

-The ability to write code in a highly abstracted scripting language is great for extensibility, as the time investment of extending the system with UI components is low.
+THREE.js also seems to provide better performance than Babylon.js [@THREEvsBabylon]

 # References
-THREE.js vs BabylonJS performance: http://www.diva-portal.org/smash/record.jsf?pid=diva2%3A1228221&dswid=-857